 Less than one (1) year

-Minimum ofone (1) year
+Minimum of one (1) year

 Minimum of two (2) years

-x Minimum of three (3) years Knowledge and respect of Indigenous teachings and culture including clear understanding of the historic relationship Indigenous people have with Canada Traditional cultural knowledge including cultural protocols so as to assist with the identification of Elders and cultural persons and which include credible and authentic cultural practices.
-Indigenous Knowledge training that provides an understanding of the protocols necessary to work with Elders, attend and prepare for ceremonies, pow wows, tipi/longhouse/lodge activities, handling of sacred items and medicines; specific to a Indigenous Nation(s).Knowledge of cultural event organization, Elder protocol and traditional teachings Familiaritywith Indigenous post-secondary environments and related student issues and student success strategies Experience using computer applications; word processing, e-mail, web/social media Experience prioritizing and organizing own work Experience developing and delivering presentations and cultural events
+X Minimum of three (3) years Demonstrated knowledge and respect of Indigenous teachings and culture including clear understanding of the historic relationship Indigenous people have with Canada.
+Traditional cultural knowledge including cultural protocols so as to assist with the identification of Elders and cultural persons and which include community identified cultural practices.
+Indigenous Knowledge experience that provides an understanding of the protocols necessary to work with Elders, attend and prepare for ceremonies, pow wows, tipi/longhouse/lodge activities, handling of sacred items and medicines; specific to a Indigenous Nation(s).Knowledge of cultural event organization, Elder protocol and traditional teachings Familiarity with Indigenous post-secondary environments and related student issues and student success strategies Experience using computer applications; word processing, e-mail, web/social media Experience working independently and in a team environment Experience prioritizing and organizing own work Experience developing and delivering presentations and cultural events

 Minimum of five (5) years

 Minimum of eight (8) years